tcytra/enraiged-laravel/resources/seeds/agreements/TOS.md

 ## This document is NOT a legitimate Terms Of Service

 **This document is placeholder text only, for the purposes of development and demonstration.
-Please consult with a legal representative of your interests if your application requires a TOS.**
+Please consult with a legal representative if your application requires a TOS.**

 Terms of service (also known as terms of use and terms and conditions, commonly abbreviated as TOS or ToS, ToU or T&C) are the legal agreements between a service provider and a person who wants to use that service.
 The person must agree to